Sting-DR/Nerevar-Moon-and-Star/README.md

 All of the main game content has been rebalanced.
 DLC difficulty is brought in line with the base game while main quest bosses are significantly harder.
 The list also includes **Tamriel Rebuilt**, **Project Cyrodiil**, and **Skyrim: Home of the Nords**.

-The game will be harder than vanilla.
+The new experience has been designed to be harder than vanilla.
 [HarderBetterFasterStronger](https://www.nexusmods.com/morrowind/mods/55542) is included for fine-grained difficulty control.

 Includes lore-friendly bug fixes and several mods to improve environmental storytelling, questing, gameplay, immersion, role-playing, dialogue etc.